Skip to main content Skip to footer

 Manual resource planning doesn’t scale.
 That’s why monday work management gives enterprise teams the tools to make faster, smarter decisions automatically.
 From AI-powered insights to new enterprise-grade features, the platform helps teams plan resources at the speed and complexity modern organizations demand.

-Key capabilities that support this at scale include:
+Key capabilities that support resource optimization at scale include:

 • Cross-account workload: Manage capacity across multiple accounts from one view